pedrovsn/dev-roadmap/backend/mid-level.md

 As an API Client, I want to make a request with the DELETE method to make a logical deletion of an annotation.

 #### Batch to empty trash
-Annotations that have been logically deleted within a 30 day period must be permanently removed from the database.
+Annotations that have been logically deleted within a 30-day period must be permanently removed from the database.
 For this, the application must run an activity daily at midnight to carry out this process.

+## How to deliver it?

+The task can be marked as finished if it has a Github repository containing the source code, and a readme with the instructions to build and test it.
+As a database is required to finish this task, a docker-compose and instructions on how to use it would be great.